AxoKoi/BandurriaJ/doc/design/Design.md

 fan can have a centralized place to store it and to retrieve information about it.

 For instance, imagine you have a huge collection of CDs and a friend wants to know if you can borrow him some Jazz cd from the 70s.
-You can check in JBandurria and see that you have a perfect CDs with the label 1002.
+You can check in BandurriaJ and see that you have a perfect CDs with the label 1002.
 So you can now check in your collection for the CD #1002 and lend it!.

 ---